 Next come the four canines, which are meant for tearing.
 They’re pointed and will help you grip food such as meat in your mouth.
 At the back of your mouth are molars and premolars, which have a large flat surface that’s perfect for chewing, crushing and grinding your food.
 In total, a child’s mouth contains eight molars as a child, and 12 when their adult teeth grow.

 Together, the set of teeth help in reducing the food that you eat into smaller size, which in turn promotes efficient digestion.
 There is also a cosmetic attribute associated with teeth.
 Given how different tooth types grow at varying pace, some may need a dentist’s help in remedying out-of-line teeth (learn more about these solutions on www.mccraedental.com.au/services/cosmetic-dentistry/invisalign-orthodontic-treatment/) and thus improve the aesthetics of their smile during the adult years.

 Throughout history, human teeth have changed based on the diet they followed.
 Neanderthals, for instance, needed larger incisors and canines because they ate raw meat and needed extra help to rip food apart.

 Research has shown that teeth inside a modern human’s mouth are smaller overall, and the jaw is weaker.
 That means it’s more important to care for your teeth properly, now with today’s sugary diets cause more damage to weaker teeth.

-Maintain regular checkups to ensure your mouth is healthy and your teeth are functioning correctly.
+Going to Bayside Family Dental in Cheltenham and maintaining regular checkups to ensure your mouth is healthy and your teeth are functioning correctly is important.
 If you feel pain or discomfort in your mouth, it’s best to get your teeth checked.
 Meanwhile, remember that children from the ages of around six months to 10 years old will be going through a teething process which can cause discomfort.
 If you’re at all concerned, contact your dentist for an appointment.